CSCI-4830-002-2014/project-1-make-a/README.md

 csv

 ## How did you get your prototype working?
 (7 points)
-drastically increased the sample rate, as well as set a threshold with an index reset so it would be easier to find and analyze "notes".
-I have a feeling my sample rate may be too low for what I am trying to do, but I will play with it before class to see if I can't increase the rates
+Substantial changes. drastically increased the sample rate, set a threshold to start sampeling values when I play a chord (it took a long time to find a value that worked well), changed the loop so that it would automatically record the next 200 samples after a threshold is hit.
+Put in a sample index so it is easy for me to seperate notes when we get to evaluating data.
+Probably some other changes I forgot about.

 ## Arduino Code (10 points)
 #include <SoftwareSerial.h>